koii-network/docs/develop/task-tutorials/linktree-task/data-storage.md

 - **Authentication list** — We need to keep an authentication list to ensure only the nodes that have access to the task can update or retrieve data.
 This is essential for the security of our task.

-Each of these needs to have its own setters and getters.
+Each of these needs to have its setters and getters.
 You can define these to serve the needs of your task however you see fit.
 Let’s now look at the implementation of this module in our linktree task.

-For the linktree data we have the following functions:
+For the linktree data, we have the following functions:

 - `getLinktree()`
 - `setLinktree()`